Forest Resiliency

 The Conservation Land Bank owns and manages forested lands across San Juan County.
 We establish general management objectives for each Preserve based on ecological conditions, recreational uses and other factors.
 In the context of these objectives, management decision making is informed by climate change projections, specific habitat goals (e.g., Garry oak, wildlife snags, understory development, etc.), wildfire risk, anticipated budget and staff capacity and many other factors.

-There are many examples of effective forest management both regionally and locally.
+There are many other examples of effective forest management both regionally and locally.
 Some resources include:

 US Department of Agriculture Forest Service